 7. Save Numbers of your Country’s Embassy: Keep numbers of your country’s Embassy handy.
 I have the number of the Indian Embassy in Rome saved in my phone.
 In case of an emergency, this is not only useful but also calms you down to see your people in a foreign land.
 Also, make sure you have copies of your Passport and Visa with you (just in case).

 8. Strike Conversations with Locals but Be Aware: Even if it is just a Grazie (Thank you) or a Buongiorno (Good Morning) you will be surprised how friendly locals are in Italy.
-They can really go out of the way to help you and knowing Italian helps.
-Trust me, there is so much kindness in the world, and Italy reminds me that each time.
+They can really go out of the way to help you and obviously knowing Italian helps.
+Trust me, there is so much kindness in the world, and Italy reminds me that every single time.
 If you feel there is catcalling or over friendliness on the street, just politely say, no grazie (no, thank you) and walk away swiftly!

 Common sense and gut are my strongest suits when traveling alone!